JohnCoene/javascript-for-r/_book/4-17-shiny-cookies.md

 ## Setup Project {#shiny-cookies-setup}

-Then again, it starts with the creation of a directory where we'll place a JavaScript file containing the message handlers; we won't download the dependency and use the CDN\index{CDN} instead but feel free to do differently.
+Then again, it starts with the creation of a directory where we'll place a JavaScript file containing the message handlers; we won't download the dependency\index{dependency} and use the CDN\index{CDN} instead but feel free to do differently.

 ```r
 dir.create("www")